erneeest/Game-Dev/README.md

 ### 💬 Dialogue Systems
 - Ink integration for branching narratives
 - Dialogue triggers and UI handling
+- Variables and Voices synced with the subtitile
+- Response choices

 ### 🎨 Visual Improvements
 - Post-processing stack